Zverik/gpx2pgsql/README.md

 This script will skip tracks with IDs already in the database, so if it's stopped, the processing could be resumed with the same command (bar `-c` switch, of course).

-The 391 MB xzipped test data needed 1098 MB in a database, so one can expect only tripling in size, not tens of gigabytes.
+The 391 MB xzipped test data needed 1098 MB in a database, so one can expect only tripling in size, not hundreds of gigabytes.

 ## Example Mapnik Style